westerndevs/western-devs-website/source/_posts/2019-11-15-Azure-AD-B2C-Web-Testing.md

 https://fabrikamb2c.b2clogin.com/fabrikamb2c.onmicrosoft.com/B2C_1_SUSI/api/CombinedSigninAndSignup/confirmed?csrf_token={{csrf}}&tx={{tx}}&p=B2C_1_SUSI
 ```

 Note: **CombinedSigninAndSignup** is the name of the configured flow in Azure AD B2C, if you are using a different flow you will need to change this url.
-Again, try it yourself, Fiddler is your friend.
+Again, try it yourself, Fiddler is your friend here.

 If in Step 2 you used **form_post** as the **response_mode** you should recieve a basic HTML site with a form and hidden fields **state**, **code**, **id_token**, and maybe a few others.